Investor-Focused Landscaping Plan Sample: Route Density & Margins

 The Acquisition Integration Framework: Buying Density, Not Just Revenue

-1. Geographic Overlay Analysis: Map the acquired company’s clients against your existing route density heat maps.
-Identify clusters where routes can be merged.
+1. Geographic Overlay Analysis: Map acquired clients against your existing heat maps.
+Find clusters for consolidation.

-2. Contract Harmonization: Standardize service specs and pricing across the combined client base within each new dense zone to streamline operations.
+2. Contract Harmonization: Standardize service specs and pricing in dense zones.

-4. Margin Validation: Measure the unit economics (profit per route, per man-hour) 90 days post-integration.
-The goal is to show improved margins from density, not just added top-line revenue.
+4. Margin Validation: Measure profit per route 90 days post-integration.
+The goal is improved margins, not just more top line.

 Future-Proofing the Investment: The Next Frontier of Density and Profit